West Sussex Teaching School Hub

 Who are we?

-GLF Teacher Training is a partnership of primary phase and secondary phase schools united in delivering effective teacher training across the south-east of England.
+GLF Teacher Training is a partnership of primary and secondary phase schools united in delivering effective teacher training across Southeast England.
 Through our collaborations, we train high-quality teachers across our partnership.

-As a lead provider for Inspiring Future Teachers, we proudly offer an array of routes into teaching – including salaried and fee-funded.
+As a lead provider for Inspiring Future Teachers, we proudly offer an array of routes into teaching, including salaried, post-graduate teacher apprenticeships, assessment-only, and fee-funded options.

 What GLF TT can offer: